-As a champion for innovation and excellence in teaching, the Executive Director will strategically partner with faculty and academic unit leads to increase engagement in improving course design and teaching effectiveness.
-The Executive Director will join faculty and administrators in meaningful dialogue about effective teaching practices and expand professional development opportunities or other mechanisms to better meet instructor needs, as well as promote norms of continual skills development in teaching for faculty.
-Examples of possible opportunities include establishing uniform standards for online courses, utilizing assessment data to identify and promote evidence-based teaching practices that are both more effective and less labor-intensive for instructors, training faculty on conducting effective peer reviews, engaging in the vetting of new academic technologies, and developing course rubrics for consistency and quality across various course formats.
-These efforts aim to position CTL as a critical resource for faculty's professional growth and teaching excellence, ultimately broadening its engagement with the Center and positioning it as an indispensable faculty partner.
+As a champion for innovation and excellence in teaching, the Executive Director will strategically partner with faculty and academic unit leads to increase engagement in inclusive course design and teaching effectiveness opportunities.
+The Executive Director will engage faculty and administrators in meaningful dialogue about effective teaching practices and expand professional development opportunities or other mechanisms to better meet instructor needs, as well as promote norms of continual skills development in teaching for faculty.
+Examples of possible opportunities include establishing uniform standards for online courses, training faculty on conducting effective peer reviews, engaging in the vetting of new academic technologies, and developing standard course rubrics for consistency and quality across various course formats.
 To accomplish this, the Executive Director will leverage their knowledge of learning science literature and understanding of effective approaches and strategies to enhance or create new resources that empower instructors to deliver impactful and engaging educational experiences.
-Engaging a wider cross-section of faculty will involve a concerted internal marketing and communications effort across, and in partnership with, multiple colleges, disciplines, and programs.